phlppnhllngr/phlppnhllngr.github.io/content/automatisierung/Lowcode.md

   - <https://github.com/bram2w/baserow> <img loading="lazy" src="https://img.shields.io/github/stars/bram2w/baserow?style=flat-square"/>
   - SaaS oder self hosted
 - **windmill**
-  - *uickly build production-grade multi-steps automations and internal apps from minimal Python and Typescript scripts.*
+  - *quickly build production-grade multi-steps automations and internal apps from minimal Python and Typescript scripts.*
+  - *allowing Python/Javascript/Go/Bash as steps but the workflows are still GUI based*
   - *What is the general idea behind Windmill*
     - *Define a minimal and generic script in Python or Typescript that solve a specific task.*
     - *Your scripts parameters are automatically parsed and generate a frontend.
 Each script correspond to an app by itself*